 - 22. I may overturn the decision of the Registrar if I am of the opinion that it was wrong.
 The burden is on the Appellant to show this. - 23.
-I note that the Appellant has had the benefit of a trainee licence since 10 July 2023, which has been extended once by the Registrar and again, by virtue of this application, up to today's date.
-This has given him a total period of almost 18 months in which to prepare for his Part 3 test, notwithstanding the enforced time off work and of which I have seen evidence.
+I note that the Appellant has had the benefit of a trainee licence since 31 July 2023, which has been extended once by the Registrar and again, by virtue of this application, up to today's date.
+This has given him a total period of over a year in

-- 24. I accept that the Appellant was in a road traffic collision in April 2024 and I accept that it necessitated the time off work and caused the loss of confidence he described in his appeal form. - 25.
-However, at that time the Appellant had already held a trainee license for over a year. - 26.
-I note that the Appellant, in his appeal form, was confident of passing the Part 3 test he had booked in August 2024 but subsequently he cancelled that date.
-I do not know why. - 27.
-The Appellant can continue to study and practice and is able to continue to gain experience and take the test without a trainee licence. - 28.
+- which to prepare for his Part 3 test, even taking into account the period of two months during which he was without a car. - 24.
+I accept that the Appellant was in a road traffic collision in December 2023 and I accept that there were the difficulties he describes in having his vehicle returned to him.
+I sympathise with his position but I note there were other options available to him.
+For example he could have delayed the application for the second license until his car was returned. - 25.
+I note that the Appellant is on hold for a final attempt at taking Part 3. - 26.
+The Appellant can continue to study and practice and is able to continue to gain experience and take the test without a trainee licence. - 27.
 The trainee license is not a substitute for taking and passing the test.
-It is not the purpose of trainee licences to keep renewing them until all attempts at passing Part 3 have been taken. - 29.
+It is not the purpose of trainee licences to keep renewing them until all attempts at passing Part 3 have been taken. - 28.
 Having weighed all matters in the balance, the Appellant has not persuaded me that the Registrar's decision was wrong.
 In all the circumstances, I agree with the Registrar's decision and the appeal is dismissed.